 What is the life expectancy of the Australian Kelpie?

-When it comes to how long will your Australian Kelpie be a part of the family, you can relax, he is in for a long run.
+When it comes to how long will your Australian Kelpie be a part of the family, you can relax, he is in for the long run.

 Assuming that you take proper care of him and that includes regular exercise and a proper diet, as well as regular vet checkups, the lifespan you can expect your dog to have is 12 to 16 years.